 Greetings and welcome to SUNY Cortland Memorial Library.
 When you walk through our doors, you will find the tools and assistance you need to be a successful student or faculty member at SUNY Cortland.
 The library has computer labs, multimedia studios, books, journals and online resources to help you study, research and entertain yourself.
 There are comfortable places to study alone or in groups.

 The library employs faculty and staff dedicated to assist you with your technology and information needs.
-Through library services and the Information Resources Support Center, we provide “information and technology all in one place.”
+Through library services and the The Help Center, we provide “information and technology all in one place.”
 Your questions and requests for assistance help us make that vision a reality.
 If you don’t find what you need, ask for assistance and we will provide the help and get the information you need.

 If you need research assistance during the hours we are closed, a student or faculty member can log in to MyRedDragon and find the Library Tab and the Tech Help Tab to continue to use the online resources of the library.